CrashCringle12/RIGHTS/README.md

 Notwithstanding the aforementioned restrictions, your simfiles can be as easy or hard, plain or gimmicky, slow or fast, or reasonable or ridiculous as you like.
 Use this to your advantage.

-Stepmania 5 is a lot more capable than arcade ITG/Stepmania 3.95 so if you think something might not be allowed then be sure to ask me beforehand.
+StepMania 5 is a lot more capable than arcade ITG/StepMania 3.95 so if you think something might not be allowed then be sure to ask me beforehand.
 I don't know all the capabilities of SM5 myself so some files might be rejected if I think they might affect the progress of the tournament.

-Dan has created a 3.95 --> SM5 Lua Guide which can be found [HERE](https://quietly-turning.github.io/Lua-For-SM5/LuaAPI)
+Dan hosts a copy of StepMania 5's Lua API doc [HERE](https://quietly-turning.github.io/Lua-For-SM5/LuaAPI).

 Additionally, you can submit using either .sm or .ssc files (or both!).
 Keep mind that .ssc will only work for SM5 and not arcade ITG/3.95/OpenITG.
 I recommend sticking with the .ogg/.sm convention if you're not doing anything SM5 exclusive so that people who aren't running SM5 (which is probably a good majority of people) can still play/practice your charts.